Structure of the polynomials in preconditioned BiCG algorithms and the switching direction of preconditioned systems: Abstract

 \section{Abstract}

-We present a theorem that defines the direction of a preconditioned system for the bi-conjugate gradient (BiCG) method, and we extend it to preconditioned bi-Lanczos-type algorithms.
-We show that the direction of a preconditioned system is switched by construction and by the settings of the initial shadow residual vector.
-We analyze and compare the polynomial structures of four preconditioned BiCG algorithms.
+We present a theorem that defines the direction of a preconditioned system for the bi-conjugate gradient (BiCG) method.
+The theorem is able to be extended to a variety of preconditioned bi-Lanczos-type methods.
+We analyze and compare the polynomial structures of four preconditioned BiCG algorithms, in this paper.
+Finally, we show that the direction of a preconditioned system is switched by construction and by the settings of the initial shadow residual vector.